Pollora/documentation/routing.md

 ];
 ```

-The framework provides a default set of conditions in its `config/wordpress.php` file.
-You can override or extend these conditions in your application's `config/wordpress.php` file.
+The framework provides a default set of aliases in its `config/wordpress.php` file.
+You can override or extend these aliases in your application's `config/wordpress.php` file.

 #### Publishing the WordPress Configuration File